Ratey-AtUWA/compositional_data/README.md

 # compositional_data
 analyses of multivariate data having fixed-sum closure (i.e. compositions)

-Developed for the short course "<em>Data Analysis with R for Compositional Data</em>" at https://www.uwa.edu.au/study/Courses-and-Careers/short-courses/UWA-Plus/Micro-credential-Data-Analysis-with-R-for-compositional-data
+Material created during development of the short course "<em>Data Analysis with R for Compositional Data</em>" at https://www.uwa.edu.au/study/Courses-and-Careers/short-courses/UWA-Plus/Micro-credential-Data-Analysis-with-R-for-compositional-data

+<b>THE FINAL COURSE FILES ARE NOT INCLUDED IN THIS REPOSITORY</b>.

 Some of this course's aims are:
 <ol>